jundalisay/spblist/content/en/social/economics/principles/intro/chapter-05.md

 - finance and money-only exchange
 - private sensory pleasures.

-As a results, it only has:
+As a result, it only has:
 - economic value (nominal price)
 - market value (market price)